 Speaking of bowls!
 If you crave for a bowl, the Tropical Juice Corner is the place to be!
 The tiny restaurant is run by a lovely lady that prepares every bowl with a lot of attention to detail and love.
 You also taste that!
 Get a taste on her Instagram channel!

 Warung Bu Edy

 Our personal all-time favorite on Nusa Lembongan is Warung Bu Edy!
-Food is dirt cheap and extremly good.
+The food is dirt cheap and extremely good.
 Not only locals eat here but also travelers come increasingly often.
 When you come later, the choices can be limited.
 But don’t you worry!
 Pineapple fried rice is always available and heaven on earth!
 Coming early gets rewarded!

 Warung Putu also convinced us in terms of taste and especially the setting.
 Enjoying a great dinner just beside the yellow bridge while the sun sinks in the ocean.
 How can it get any better?

 The Pondok located on the main road offers some good western dishes that are a bit more costly but still affordable.
 Here, we especially liked the Balinese dishes.

 During high season prices of accommodation tend to explode.
 Beyond that, we’ve heard that the island gets extremely crowded with tourists, especially from Asia.
 We have been on Nusa Lembongan in March and April (end of the rainy season) and can recommend coming during these months, as the island is relatively empty and the weather couldn’t have been any better.

 The town only has two ATMs, which can be empty so that you aren’t able to withdraw any cash.
 Plan in advance and take enough money with you.